kennywong524/kennywong524.github.io/_pages/about.md

 ---
 🔌 Optimizing for a more efficient world!

-👨🏻‍💻⚡ I'm a rising sophomore at Berkeley, majoring in **Industrial Engineering & Operations Research (IEOR)** with a minor in **Data Science** and **Electrical Engineering & Computer Sciences (EECS)**.
+👨🏻‍💻⚡ I'm a rising sophomore at the University of California, Berkeley, majoring in **Industrial Engineering & Operations Research (IEOR)** with a minor in **Data Science** and **Electrical Engineering & Computer Sciences (EECS)**.

 🥼 My academic interest lies in applied AI & ML models, predictive analytics in revenue management, financial engineering, and process optimization & automation.

-🧪 My research interest lies in the intersection between AI and Ethics, which I pursue as an undergraduate researcher at [*UC Berkeley Haas School of Business*](https://haas.berkeley.edu/) under Professor David Evan Harris, one of the top 100 influential figures in AI by the [*Business Insider*](https://www.businessinsider.com/the-ai-100-2023-the-people-who-make-ai-intelligent-2023-10).
+🧪 My research interest lies in the intersection between AI and Ethics, which I pursue as an undergraduate researcher at [*UC Berkeley Haas School of Business*](https://haas.berkeley.edu/) under Professor [*David Evan Harris*](https://haas.berkeley.edu/faculty/harris-david/), one of the top 100 influential figures in AI by the [*Business Insider*](https://www.businessinsider.com/the-ai-100-2023-the-people-who-make-ai-intelligent-2023-10).

 👷🏻 I also serve as a Director of Programs & Events for the Berkeley chapter of the [*Institute of Industrial & Systems Engineers (IISE)*](https://iise.berkeley.edu/), the biggest student organization for IEOR majors on campus.